The Basics of a Pre-Adverse Action

 What Do I Do If I Get an Adverse Action Notice?

-Next, contact the creditor that sent the notice and ask why they took the action they did.
-This will help you determine if there was an error or something else that caused the denial of your application for credit or insurance.
-Finally, make sure that any errors are corrected quickly so that it does not have an impact on future applications for credit or insurance.
-Also, take a look at What Is IRP or Apportioned Registration.
+Next, contact the creditor who sent the notice and ask why they took the action they did.
+This will help you determine if an error or something else caused the denial of your application for credit or insurance.
+Finally, make sure mistakes are corrected quickly to not impact future credit or insurance applications.
+Also, take a look at what IRP or Apportioned Registration is.

 Summary: What Are Pre-Adverse Actions?

 Here are the basics of what pre-adverse actions are.
-If you have any questions about the information on this web page, feel free to contact our organization.
+If you have any questions about the information on this web page, please get in touch with our organization.

-- Pre-adverse action notices are required by the Fair Credit Reporting Act (FCRA) and are sent to an individual when a company has decided not to grant them credit, employment, or other benefits based on information contained in their consumer report.
+• Pre-adverse action notices are required by the Fair Credit Reporting Act (FCRA).
+They are sent to individuals when a company has decided not to grant them credit, employment, or other benefits based on information contained in their consumer report.

-- These notices must include the name, address, and phone number of the consumer reporting agency (CRA) that provided the report along with a description of the rights available under the FCRA.
+• These notices must include the name, address, and phone number of the consumer reporting agency (CRA) that provided the report and a description of the rights available under the FCRA.

-- Pre-Adverse Action letters must also provide consumers with a copy of their consumer report so they can see what was used as basis for denying their application.
+• Pre-adverse action letters must also provide consumers with a copy of their consumer report to see what was used as the basis for denying their application.